spcourse/python/en/packages/10 packages.md

 ### Add more docstrings

-Similarly we can add docstrings to the top of the sub-packages.
+Similarly, we can add docstrings to the top of the sub-packages.

 Code `manipulations.py`: